B4eva/country_infos/README.md

 ## Running the App

-* Intall flutter. you can get it from here and all related sotfwares
+* Intall flutter. you can get it from here and all related documentation
 - [Fluitter SDK](https://docs.flutter.dev)

 * Install android studio.
-You cpuld use this for as an idea to play with flutter but it's main objective is to help you get android related plugins.
+You could use this for as an idea to play with flutter but it's main objective is to help you get android related plugins.
 - [Android studio sdk](https://docs.flutter.dev)

 - Run flutter pub get from terminal after insatalling all this.
 Follow the steps provided in the terminal for any other required piece of sofware or plugin